- Drug Overdose Prevention Program Guidelines for Implementation

 - Maintaining Program Records

-Drug overdose is recognized as a significant problem in Illinois and recent legislation addresses this serious issue.
-The Public Act 096-0361 (20 ILCS 301/5-23 new) is a new life-saving law that took effect on January 1, 2010, and makes it legal in Illinois for non-medical persons to administer Naloxone to another individual in order to prevent an opioid/heroin overdose from becoming fatal.
-Naloxone is a prescription medicine that reverses an overdose by blocking heroin (or other opioids) in the brain for 30 to 90 minutes.
-Naloxone comes in multi-dose vials, and pre-filled syringes and is administered by injection.
+Drug overdose is recognized as a significant problem in Illinois.
+The Public Act 096-0361 (20 ILCS 301/5-23 new) took effect on January 1, 2010, and making it legal in Illinois for non-medical persons to administer naloxone to another individual in order to prevent an opioid/heroin overdose from becoming fatal.
+The Public Act 099-0480 is an enhancement of The Public Act 096-0361 and took effect on September 9, 2015, eliminating 26 additional pieces of legislation.
+Naloxone is a prescription medicine that reverses an overdose by blocking opioids such as heroin, morphine, oxycodone, hydrocodone and other opioids in the brain for 30 to 90 minutes.
+Naloxone comes in multi-dose vials, single dose vials, an auto-injector, and pre-filled syringes and is administered by injection.
 It is also available in nasal spray form.
-Naloxone has been successfully prescribed and distributed to heroin users, their families, and friends in several programs in the United States, including Baltimore, Chicago, New Mexico, and San Francisco.
-Published data has shown that hundreds of individuals participating in these programs have successfully reversed an overdose.
+Naloxone has been successfully prescribed and distributed to many heroin and opiate dependent users, their families, and friends in several programs throughout the United States.
+Published data has shown that the individuals participating in these programs have responded to countless successful reversals.

 Drug Overdose Prevention Program Guidelines for Implementation